 - Tableau content.
-Content created in Tableau such as workbooks, data sources, and flows.
+Content created in Tableau such as workbooks, data sources, virtual connections, and flows.

 License Tableau Catalog

-Tableau Catalog is licensed through the Data Management Add-on.
-For information about how Data Management Add-on licensing works, see License the Data Management Add-on.
+Tableau Catalog is licensed through Data Management.
+For information about how Data Management licensing works, see License Data Management.

 Enable Tableau Catalog

-- For Tableau Online, no action necessary.
+- For Tableau Cloud, no action is necessary.
 Tableau Catalog is on by default, configured to use derived permissions, and ready to use.
 For more information about derived permissions, see the Permissions on metadata topic.

 For Tableau Server, the Server admin must first enable the Tableau Metadata API using the